Esri/esri-leaflet/CONTRIBUTING.md

 ### Linting

 Please make sure your changes pass JS Hint.
 This will help make sure code is consistent throughout Esri Leaflet.
-After installing the node dependencies for this project you can run `npm run lin` so that `semistandard` can make sure all is well.
+After installing the node dependencies for this project you can run `npm run lint` so that `semistandard` can make sure all is well.

 ### Testing